medikoo/deferred/README.md

 <a name="collections-map" />
 ### Map

 It's analogous to Array's map, with that difference that it returns promise (of an array) that would be resolved when promises for all items are resolved.
-Any error that would occur will reject promise and resolve it with same error.
+Any error that would occur will reject map promise and resolve it with same error.

-Let's say we have list of filenames and we want to get each file's content
+Let's say we have list of filenames and we want to get each file's content:

 	var readFile = deferred.promisify(fs.readFile);